TREATMENT FOR SLEEP DISORDERS

-Sleep disorder is a health condition that involves problems with the quality, timing and amount of sleep, which cause problems with functioning and distress during the daytime.
-There are a number of different types of sleep disorders, of which insomnia is the most common.
-Other sleep disorders are narcolepsy, obstructive sleep apnea and restless leg syndrome.
-Sleep difficulties are linked to both physical and emotional problems.
+Sleep disorder is a health condition that involves problems with the quality, timing and amount of sleep, which causes problems with functioning and distress during the daytime.
 Sleep problems can both contribute to or exacerbate mental health conditions and be a symptom of other mental health illness.

 OBSTRUCTIVE SLEEP APNEA